 - Monitor your health.
 Call 911 if you develop trouble breathing, pain or pressure in the chest, confusion, or bluish lips or face.

-- Wear a face covering that covers your nose and mouth when around other people.
+- Wear a mask that covers your nose and mouth when around other people.

 - Cover your coughs and sneezes with a tissue or the inside of your elbow.